learn-co-students/rails-assessment-v-000/note.md

 #Need to add:
-  -add note if no new slots available
-  -big when submit new time_slot
-  -time_slot show add who signed up for admin view -time_slot index should have link to view and edit -add message to time slot page if haven't signed up for any -past time slots vs upcoming time slots
   -field with errors
   -check dryness
   -update seeds
   -what happens if already have an account and try to log in with fb?
-  -breaks if tries to sign up with non unique email, need to kick it back with errors -add edit time slot button so can fix comments- this will meet the nested resource form requirement
+  -breaks if tries to sign up with non unique email, need to kick it back with errors -nested routes not secure!

+#UX needs
+  -add note if no new slots available
+  -big when submit new time_slot
+  -time_slot show add who signed up for admin view -add message to time slot page if haven't signed up for any -past time slots vs upcoming time slots

 #Maybe add
   -log in with google